semgrep/semgrep-docs/docs/getting-started.md

 ## Logging into Semgrep Cloud Platform

-:::tip Benefits of Semgrep Cloud Platform
-Logging into Semgrep Cloud Platform (SCP) in your Semgrep CLI interface enables you to:
+:::tip Benefits of logging in to Semgrep Cloud Platform Logging into Semgrep Cloud Platform (SCP) in your Semgrep CLI interface enables you to:

-* Send findings from your local scans to SCP for findings triage.
+- Send findings from your local scans to SCP for findings triage.
-* Quickly configure local scans to run either rules from your Rule board or a different set of rules and rulesets.
+- Quickly configure local scans to run either rules from your Rule board or a different set of rules and rulesets.
-* For Team or Enterprise users: scan code using Pro rules from the CLI.
+- For Team or Enterprise users: scan code using Pro rules from the CLI.
 :::

 To log in to SCP: